psliwa/PHPPdf/README.markdown

     - image: background image
     - repeat: way of image repeating (none|x|y|all)
     - radius: rounding background corners (for now only works with color background)
+    - use-real-dimension: attribute uses only by page (or dynamic-page).
+True for filling also margins, false in otherwise.
     - image-width: custom width of background image, percentage values are allowed
     - image-height: custom height of background image, percentage values are allowed